Frequently Asked Questions

 There are three days of 3 hr groups, with a total time commitment of 9 hours per week, not including the weekly check-in (30 mins).

-Do we have to stay in the program for the full 8 weeks?
+Do I have to stay in the program for the full 8 weeks?

 Yes, in order to get the most out of this IOP, all 8 weeks are mandatory.